transientskp/tkp/documentation/getstart/concepts/database.rst

 In general, a single database management system (RDBMS) can support more than one independent database.
-It is suggested that each coherent "project" processed through the Trap be given an independent database.
+It is suggested that each coherent "project" processed through the TraP be given an independent database.
 For example, a project in this sense  might include all the data from a particular survey, or all the data processed by a particular user.
 The resulting data can then be archived as a coherent unit, while other projects continue to use the same RDBMS undisturbed.

-Within the context of the Trap, we support two different RDBMSs: `MonetDB
+Within the context of the TraP, we support two different RDBMSs: `MonetDB
 <http://www.monetdb.org/>`_ and `PostgreSQL <http://www.postgresql.org/>`_.
-All Trap functionality is available whichever database you choose: it is suggested you experiment to determine which provides the best combination of usability and performance for your particular usage.
+All TraP functionality is available whichever database you choose: it is suggested you experiment to determine which provides the best combination of usability and performance for your particular usage.